asyncapi/website/pages/docs/getting-started/hello-world.md

 weight: 30
 ---

-Let's define an application that's capable of receiving a "hello {name}" message.
+Let's define an application that's capable of publishing a "hello {name}" message

 <CodeBlock>
 {`asyncapi: 2.2.0